 Victims aren’t reporting crimes

 Rivhard et al. (2005) demonstrate that victims of sexual or domestic violence are less likely to report a case to the police because, firstly, they believe the police are not trustworthy.
 Secondly, the victims fear that the police would not believe them.
 Thirdly, the victims sometimes receive life threats from the perpetrators.
 Lastly, fear of receiving shame and embarrassment from society.
 Despite legislation, these reasons cited in the early 2000s are echoed in my data collected in the 2020s.
-For example, one of the interviewees Selina Ahmed (Executive director at Acid Survivor foundation) stated
+For example, one of the interviewees Mrs. S (Executive director at Acid Survivor foundation) stated

 “The major causes which are associated with for delaying legal procedure and punishment are: ignorance, inefficiencies, misconduct and lack of support from relevant duty bearers including law enforcement personnel, PPs, (Public prosecutors) court officials, community people etc.”

 Thus, the actions of police and other agencies can be a major challenge to enacting justice.
-This was also reflected among the victims as Tara Begum (domestic violence victim) one of the participants stated in her interview "I think there are many groups who are unfairly treated by the police.
+This was also reflected among the victims as Ms. T (domestic violence victim) one of the participants stated in her interview "I think there are many groups who are unfairly treated by the police.
 As the women are poor and helpless, they are treated unfairly".
-Another participant, Shima Akter, was asked a few questions relating to her experience of partner violence, she explained that financial inequalities play a significant role in getting justice:
+Another participant, Ms. S, was asked a few questions relating to her experience of partner violence, she explained that financial inequalities play a significant role in getting justice:

 “Police didn't respond to my FIR (First information report) I feel like if someone has money and power their cases are dealt quickly compare to us.
 Look I don't have any money or power my case didn't go anywhere.
 If money is provided then the cases work promptly.
 Yes, women are treated differently and these aspects are responsible for violence against women”.

-In one part of Shima Akter’s interview, she claims that the police never responded to the report she filed.
+In one part of Ms. S interview, she claims that the police never responded to the report she filed.
 Though she claimed to have informed the police that, her husband poses serious life threats to her but the response was inaction.
 She further claims, that one of the police officers told her “Hundreds of people like you come to the police station every day, we don’t have enough time to deal with you all’ go home and solve the problem with your husband”.
 The story of Shima reveals just one single element, the unwillingness, and callousness of the administration to effectively tackle offenses of violence against women.
 This is a common narrative throughout the state, just the name changes every time.

 In 2007 it was evident that 72.5% people were victims of corruption by the police (Suddle: 2006).
 Moreover, Chowdhury (2003) reported that more than 70% of households have to give bribe to the police to get action taken.
 Similarly, Rahman (2010) argued that in Bangladesh, public confidence in the police is associated with social hierarchy and economic dependence.
 Besides, according to a baseline public survey conducted by the UNDP (2007) the main obstacles to achieve justice in Bangladesh are bribery, negligence of duty and bad behaviour with less powerful citizens (Ray et al., 2019).
-This is quite prevalent from Begum and Akter’s interviews as they were hesitant to go to the police because they are afraid that they will not get justice due to their lack of wealth.
+This is quite prevalent from Ms. T and Ms. S interviews as they were hesitant to go to the police because they are afraid that they will not get justice due to their lack of wealth.
 Additionally, they are considered lower in social hierarchy; therefore, instead of justice they will be harassed during the process.
 In this kind of situation it can be argued that women are suffering in silence and some are dying because they are hesitant or fail to go to the police station to report a crime.